andyli/blog/content/posts/2013/2013-03-19_automated-unit-testing-for-haxe-project-using-travis-ci.md

 It gives us an extra level of safety, which safety is what we Haxe users love, after all that's one of the reasons to use a strictly typed language over a dynamic one.
-Travis-CI's unit test on pull request is particularly useful, which we can instantly identify on the github pull request page any incoming changes that breaks our specification.
+Travis-CI's unit test on pull request is particularly useful, which we can instantly identify on the Github pull request page any incoming changes that breaks our specification.

 And did I mention this great hosted service is in fact free for open